asmtechrw/deploy-streamlit-app-as-docker-container/README.md

 ### Running the container & removing it

-6. witch to Home Directory:
+6. which to Home Directory:

 ```
 cd ~